icssc/AntAlmanac/README.md

    If none of those work for any reason, you can defer to your Operating System's package manager or [the downloads from the official website](https://nodejs.org/en/download).
-   We will be using the latest LTS version, 20.10.0, lts/iron.

 2. Install `pnpm`.
 This is our package manager of choice for this project.
    It's responsible for installing, uninstalling, and keeping track of the app's dependencies.